 Where to start

-Teaching English abroad is a great way to travel, live abroad and earn some money at the same time.
-You can teach English to businesspeople, teach young people through schemes such as the British Council’s English Language Assistants programme and the Japan Exchange and Teaching Programme (JET), or volunteer to teach in a developing country.
+Teaching English is varied.
+You can teach English to businesspeople, teach young people through schemes such as the British Council’s English Language Assistants programme, the Japan Exchange and Teaching Programme (JET), the English Program in Korea (EPIK), or volunteer to teach in a developing country.

-Most major towns and cities in the UK have a centre where you can study for the CELTA qualification.
-In Cambridge, the relevant centre is The Bell School.
+Most major towns and cities in the UK have a centre where you can study for the CELTA qualification or other TEFL qualification.

-The British Council is a well repected employer and useful place to start looking for jobs, though often they require previous TEFL experience.
+The British Council is a well respected employer and useful place to start looking for jobs, though often they require previous TEFL experience.

 JET is a two-year programme to teach English in schools in Japan.